-If you have recently moved to the Pittsburgh area, you may be wondering how do I adapt to living here?
-How do I familiarize myself with everything the region has to offer?
-How do I fit in?
-While Pittsburgh may seem puzzling at first, never fear, we have provided a cheat sheet for acclimating yourself to your new home, and before you know it, you’ll soon be feeling like a native Pittsburgher.
+If you have recently moved to the Pittsburgh area, you may be wondering how to adapt to living here.
+How do you familiarize yourself with everything the region has to offer?
+How do you fit in?
+While Pittsburgh may seem puzzling at first, never fear; we have provided a cheat sheet for acclimating yourself to your new home, and before you know it, you’ll soon be feeling like a native Pittsburgher.

 A word of warning for drivers: Pittsburghers are notorious for jaywalking.
 While more and more people are observing crosswalks and signals, be on alert for those going freestyle.
 Also, driving here in the snow can be challenging for a newcomer, but just remember to take it slow and that road salt is your friend.

 While we have three rivers cutting through the heart of the area, very few use the waterways as a means of everyday transportation.

 If you need to venture from the area, the city is serviced by Amtrak, Megabus, and Greyhound bus lines, and, of course, airplanes.
 We have two airports in the region: Pittsburgh International, which is acclaimed for its air mall and facilities, and the smaller regional airport in Latrobe, which offers some convenient and inexpensive fares to limited destinations.

 “Must Visit” Places